ploteo/FL_exp/note.md

 - Ask to translate basic oTree recevied from the developer
 - Set a meeting to understand the issue with Arabic (ltr)
   - Proposed a solution to partners https://foodland-demo-ar-morocco.herokuapp.com/demo @WAIT
-- Implement new rando at group level @TODO:
+- Implement new rando at group level @DONE:

 ### French